 - Mapping commands

-Users and groups, Permission levels, and Site templates mappings are saved for the source and destination site collection combination, even if you are connected at a subsite or list when you save your mappings.
+Users and groups, Permission levels, and Site templates mappings are saved at the source and destination site collection level, even if you are connected at a subsite or list level when you save your mappings.

-Properties and Content types mappings are saved for the source and destination list combination.
+Properties and Content types mappings are saved at a source and destination list level.

 - Users and groups

 - Permission levels